The most beautiful waterfalls in Iceland that you must see

 • Sensation: enchantment, intimacy

-Skógafoss – the waterfall from myths
+Skógafoss – the mythical waterfall

-• Best time to visit: all year round
+• Best time to visit: year-round

 • Sensation: majestic, ancient

-Dettifoss – the most powerful waterfall in Europe
+Dettifoss – Europe’s most powerful waterfall

-• Sensation: raw power, primal energy
+• Sensation: raw force, primal energy

-Svartifoss – the waterfall among black columns
+Svartifoss – the waterfall amid black columns

 • Best time to visit: June to September